mike325/nvim/README.md

 - If YouCompleteMe was not installed and Neovim is being used
     * [Deoplete](https://github.com/Shougo/deoplete.nvim')

-- If YouCompleteMe was not installed and lua is avalible
+- If YouCompleteMe was not installed and lua is available
     * [NeoComplete](https://github.com/Shougo/neocomplete.vim)

-- If YouCompleteMe was not installed and lua is not avalible
+- If YouCompleteMe was not installed and lua is not available
     * [Supertab](https://github.com/ervandew/supertab)

 If you want to deactivate some plugins just comment its line in the init.vim, ex. " Plug 'majutsushi/tagbar'.